fathym/eac/docs/getting-started/npm-tailwind-react.md

-# Bringing the blog to life
+# Bringing the app to life

 So far we've just been getting things setup and learning a bit of the lay of the land at Fathym.
 Now let's quickly look at bringing in a few more things to showcase how fathym works to help you deliver your user experiences with speed and efficiency.